-Over the years, many have tried (and failed) to prove irrationality of Euler's constant $\gamma = - \int_0^\infty e^{-x} \ln x \, dx $.
-Also for the related Gompertz constant $\delta = \int_0^\infty e^{-x}/(1+x) dx$, a proof for its potential irrationality has not been found yet.
+a proof for its potential irrationality has not been found yet.
 However, as discussed in \cite{Apt,PilehroodLag,RivE}, it follows from Siegel’s method for $E$-functions (see, e.g., \cite{ShidlovskiiBook}) that at least one of them is irrational, and even transcendental.
-A common strategy to (try to) prove irrationality of a given constant is by means of rational approximation: if one can construct good enough rational approximants to the constant, its irrationality follows, see, e.g., the version of Nesterenko's criterion for $\Q$-linear independence stated below.
+A common strategy to (try to) prove irrationality of a given constant is by means of rational approximation: if one can construct good enough rational approximants to the constant, its irrationality follows, see, e.g., the elementary criterion below.